ChickenZoup/IntroToIM/Final Project/README.md

 **Issues**
-1. set a button that plays and pauses,
+1. once I set a button that plays and pauses, sometimes it conflicts with the mouseClick function that determines where the cirlces are on the screen.